 Soak almonds in a bowl of water for 4-8 hours (or overnight) until they are plump.
 Drain and rinse well.

 Add the drained almonds into a food processor or similar.
-There is no need to remove the almond skins until you really want to.
+There is no need to remove the almond skins unless you really want to.

 Pulse the almonds until finely chopped.
 Do this in short bursts - you want to avoid a paste, so don't over-process.
 It should look a little like flaked tuna.